 Why then are they displayed with such beauty?

 I’ve seen the arguement made that “Three Seasons” uses its cinematography to romanticise poverty and struggle and turn it into an acceptable myth.

 That’s not what I saw this movie do.

-I believe the cinematography helped me see what the people themselves could see: that in the midst of struggle and deprivation, there is still beauty, there is still compassion and sometimes, even love.
-These tales are rooted in unpleasant things but the blossom they produce, like the flowers the young woman sells, represent the hope that will luck and kindness, things can get better.
+I believe the cinematography helped me see what the people themselves could see: that in the midst of struggle and deprivation, there is still beauty, there is still compassion and sometimes, there is even love.
+These tales are rooted in unpleasant things but the blossom they produce, like the flowers the young woman sells, represent the hope that; with luck and kindness, things can get better.

 This was a movie that I drank in first with the eye.
 The images are still with me and so are the people.

 I have never been to Vietnam and the Ho Chi Min City of this movie is long gone, yet I feel that something has been shared with me that is alien and familiar and fundamentally redemptive.